canonical/data-science-stack/docs/how-to/enable-gpu.rst

 .. note::
-   The NVIDIA Operator will detect if the NVIDIA drivers are not present at all and will install them in this case.
-But the NVIDIA Operator can also detect if you have drivers already installed.
-In this case the NVIDIA Operator will use the host's drivers.
+   The NVIDIA Operator will detect if the NVIDIA drivers are not present at all and installs them in this case.
+Otherwise, it uses the installed drivers.

 Verify the NVIDIA Operator is up
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^